artsy/eigen/HACKS.md

 This is needed because xcode 14 says that React-Core-AccessibilityResources and some other pods require a development team.
 We don't really need a dev team for these.
 Probably some future version of cocoapods will fix this.

+## react-native patch-package (process function part only).

+#### When can we remove this:

+When we move to RN 0.70.0 or newer.

+#### Explanation/Context:

+RN 0.69 and earlier have a jest file transformer that is using the jest 27 and older style transformer.
+We use jest 28 already, so we need to have this patch in order for jest to work.